heptarch/heptarch.github.io/drafts/tarkovsky.md

 float into the closet and colour my dreams.
 I have never slept so richly.
 But the riches of Florence soon receded into the background.

-The Institute itself was a disorganized repository of the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his employ.
+The Institute itself was little more than a disorganized repository of the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his employ.